 I wanted to be a personal trainer since I was sixteen, but I was always told to not bother because the market is flooded, and that personal trainers just try to sleep with their clients.
 Well they were half right on that statement, but I bought into what all my friends and family said and put the dream aside as I changed my goals.
 I decided that when I turned eighteen I would join the military and serve my country, and I did just that.

 Now let me step back a bit before I go on about my experience personal training.
 While I was in basic training ( Tech School ) I would experience what would eventually become the foundation of other world iron.
-On my personal days I would take to wandering the Lackland Air Force Base in Texas looking for anything take my mind off the fact that after the weekend it would be back to class.
+On my personal days I would take to wandering the Lackland Air Force Base in Texas looking for anything to take my mind off the fact that the weekend was ending soon which meant going back to class.
 Wondering around one of the smaller BX PX ( a kind of mini mall ) I would stumble a cross a comic book store.
-Being something familiar to me i was excited to see the base had one to start with.
+Being something familiar to me I was excited to see the base had one to start with.

 During this process I would begin a Youtube channel which would help me help others by educating people of personal trainer scams, and supplement company bullshit.
 This channel would slowly grow into a website, which would eventually grow into something much more… a way for me to help more people then I would have ever imagined.

 All this now brings us here.
-A website and soon to be physical location that embraces all things geek while being real about fitness goals.
-Your health is important and everything you’re passionate about in life is an other opportunity to help fuel you towards your goals.
-Their is motivation to be found in all things and I want to help you find that motivation and use it to externally motivate you until we can internalize it and make you unstoppable when it comes to your goals.
-It will take hard work and forming new habits, and well some days its going to really suck until we get that motivate train moving smoothly.
-I can promise you anything worth have is worth the time, but hopefully I can help you pass that time faster by taking those rough moments and making them more enjoyable
+A website and soon to be physical location that embraces all things geek while being real about your fitness goals.
+Your health is important, and everything you’re passionate about in life is an other opportunity to help fuel you towards your goals.
+There is motivation to be found in all things, and I want to help you find that motivation, and use it to externally motivate you until we can internalize it, and make you unstoppable when it comes to your goals.
+It will take hard work, and forming new habits, and well some days its going to really suck until we get that motivation train moving smoothly.
+I can promise you anything worth having is worth the time it takes to get it, but hopefully I can help you pass that time faster by taking those rough moments, and making them more enjoyable.